KIT-TVA/Vari-Joern/docs/samplers/T-Wise.md

     - The parameter t for t-wise coverage.
     - Optional: no
 - `max-samples`
-    - The maximum number of samples to generate.
+    - The maximum number of configurations to generate.
     - Optional: yes
     - Default: 2_147_483_647